thegetty/ancientlamps/transmittal-files/Markdown Files/5_Introduction.md

 Drawings of the discus decors have been considered unnecessary here, due to the excellent quality of the photographs, which in the digital format can be enlarged at will.
-Following the examples of Bailey’s BM ii and Bussière’s 2000 catalogues, we have limited ourselves to providing an alphanumeric repertory of the discus decors.
+Following the examples of Bailey’s BM II and Bussière’s 2000 catalogues, we have limited ourselves to providing an alphanumeric repertory of the discus decors.
 The Getty Museum lamps present a particularly rich store of discus decors: forty-nine are